ManlyMarco/AI-HF_Patch/README.md

 1. Install AI Shoujo to a directory with no Japanese characters in its path (e.g. D:\Games\AIS, if you're installing AIS on Steam you shouldn't have to worry about this)
 2. Download the latest HF Patch release from [Releases](https://github.com/ManlyMarco/AI-HF_Patch/releases/latest).
 You should get a single .exe file along with a few .bin files.
 You can place these files anywhere you want (except the folder where the game is located), but they HAVE to be in the same folder together.
 DO NOT download any .zip files from GitHub - they contain source code for the patch, not the patch itself.
 4. Install the latest HF Patch by running the .exe and following the wizard.
 The default settings should work well for most users.
+   - During the installation the patch may appear stuck, unless you get an error wait for it to finish.
    - If you use the light version of the patch its a good idea to update your Sideloader Modpack separately, you can do this by selecting update in the launcher or using the look for mods option in KKManager.
-5. Done!
+6. Done!
 You can now start the game launcher as usual and you will notice some new options straight away.
 You can remove the downloaded patcher files now if you want to save some space.
 Special patch is included in HF Patch, you don't have to install it manually.
 It won't hurt anything if you have it installed already, the patch will figure itself out.
 Just to be safe you can verify game files in Steam before installing the HF Patch if you messed with your installation folder before doing this.
+   - Keep in mind that the first launch of the game after patching could take a couple minutes on slower systems and the game window might not appear immediately.
-6. (Optional) You can update the modpacks by clicking the update button within the launcher.
+7. (Optional) You can update the modpacks by clicking the update button within the launcher.
 You can leave out Sideloader Modpack - Studio if you don't plan on using studio.

 *Note: If you want to run the game under Wine/Proton (Linux, SteamOS, macOS, etc.), read [this](https://github.com/Mantas-2155X/illusion-wine-guide) and [this](https://docs.bepinex.dev/articles/advanced/proton_wine.html).*